akncodes/Fake_News-Detector/README.md

 🤝 Contributing
 Contributions are welcome!
 Here's how:

-Fork the repo
+-Fork the repo

-Create your branch: git checkout -b feature/YourFeature
+-Create your branch: git checkout -b feature/YourFeature

-Commit your changes: git commit -m "Add feature"
+-Commit your changes: git commit -m "Add feature"

-Push to the branch: git push origin feature/YourFeature
+-Push to the branch: git push origin feature/YourFeature

-Open a Pull Request
+-Open a Pull Request

 📄 License
 This project is licensed under the MIT License